 Students who are not ready to enroll in CS 799 and have already registered for CS 797 should register for CS 798 each semester until they are ready to enroll in CS 799.
 Course is graded satisfactory/unsatisfactory. \$100 fee per semester.
+Prerequisite: CS 797 Christian Studies Thesis in Progress.
 No credit.